Child arrangement solicitors advise and support separated parents on shared parenting and care.

 We will advise you about your options for discussing and resolving arrangements for your children in a constructive and sensitive way.
-This includes advising you about the various processes available to you including family mediation and collaborative family law, together with support services that you may find helpful.
+This includes advising you about the various processes available to you including family mediation, child custody mediation and collaborative family law, together with support services that you may find helpful.

 We know that each family is different and in some cases the court does need to intervene.
 This is where a shared care child arrangement order may come in.
 This is a legal document that sets out living arrangements for the child, it can be a time-consuming process to get this finalised.